CCBBatUT/Biocomputing_Spring2016/_posts/2016-02-10-python2_controlflow.md

 # Decisions and conditions: For, If, While

-Remember: we program for Repeatability, Reliability, and Automation.
+Remember: we program for Repeatability, Speed, and Automation.
+Using decisions and conditions we can automate a logical procession of actions.

 ## For loops